IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 to one, and it is common to set $$q_m = 1$$ so that $$p_m$$ takes up the remaining probability mass.

-Now, let us make a choice for a base measure for the data at hand:
+Now, let us complete the model by choosing a concrete measure:

 $$
 \nu(\cdot) = \nu_0 \, \text{Gaussian}(\, \cdot \, | \mu_0, \tau_0).